 How to Protect Yourself

-Remember, Lake City Bank will never ask you for your debit card PIN number over the phone.
-If someone calls you and asks for your PIN, hang up and call our One Call Center at (888) 522-2265.
+Never give out your personal information.
+Remember, Lake City Bank will never ask you for your debit card PIN number, account number or Lake City Bank Digital user ID or password over the phone, or via email or text message.
+If someone contacts you asking for this information, don’t respond and call our One Call Center at (888) 522-2265 right away.

-It is a good idea to check your own credit report at least once a year, not just before obtaining a loan.
-Old accounts you may have forgotten about may be left open and used by fraudulent individuals.
-It is also possible to correct errors you uncover on your credit history.
+Check your credit report at least once a year, not just before obtaining a loan.
+Fraudsters can gain access to your report and use old accounts that you’ve left open and unmonitored.
+This yearly check also gives you the chance to uncover and correct errors in your credit history.

 Personal identity privacy is a major concern that Lake City Bank takes very seriously.
 When you call our One Call Center, our representatives will confirm your identity and account authorization before giving you any information.